 Despite being designed to be aesthetically superior to union, rugby league struggled to build a following in markets where union had been established.
 This was mainly because union used its influence to have league banned from grounds.
 In France, rugby union ever went a step further.
 It had rugby league banned outright, its assets seized, and league players blacklisted.

 Australia was one of the few countries where league was able to gain a foothold.
 This was mainly because a battle with Australian football had kept rugby union weak.
 In 1908, that weakness was exploited when Australia's first rugby league competition was established in Sydney by test cricketer Victor Trumper.
 Rugby league quickly attracted the professional-minded players of both rugby union and Australian football, and went from strength to strength.
-Union retreated to private schools, and Australian football retreated to Victoria.
+Union retreated to private schools, and Australian football retreated to the Southern states.

 By the 1980s, rugby league was powerful enough to start expanding nation wide.
 In 1982, the Canberra Raiders were established.
 In 1987, the Brisbane Broncos were established.
 In 1988, the Newcastle Knights were established.
 In 1994, the Auckland Warriors, the Nth Queensland Cowboys and the Western Reds were established.
 Rugby league was taking the fight for national supremacy directly up to Australian football, and winning.

 Unfortunately for the code, its potential caught the eye of News Ltd; a media giant that saw rugby league as an inefficient business that could be streamlined, and reconstituted into Australia's premier football code.
 News Ltd made a raid upon rugby league ranks.
 They signed up the best players, all the international boards, all of Australia's expansion teams and three teams in Sydney ( Penrith, Cronulla and Canterbury.)
 A new competition was launched, Super League, and News Ltd's global media might went into overdrive to sell the vision.